 University College is responsible for the delivery of offcampus, out-of-state educational programs.
-The college is comprised of geographic regions with over 60 branches and teaching sites located in 11 countries and 17 states.
+The college is comprised of geographic regions with over 60 branches and teaching sites located in 12 countries and 16 states.
 The branches and sites are in metropolitan areas on or near military installations, and serving military and civilian students around the world.

-University College academic programs and course offerings are the responsibility of the dean of the college, academic department, and appropriate University College personnel.
+University College academic programs and course offerings are the responsibility of the deans of the academic colleges, academic department, and appropriate University College personnel.
 Troy University faculty and administrative oversight functions include, but are not limited to, academic oversight and control, new site approval, monitoring institution effectiveness, faculty selection, certification, evaluation and graduate faculty status determination.
 The administration of University College is the responsibility of the Vice Chancellor, University College.